Freshwater Fishing In Hawaii

-The state of Hawaii offers somewhat limited freshwater fishing options.
+The state offers somewhat limited freshwater fishing options.
 The islands are dotted with small lakes and ponds, some have a population of bass, sunfish and a few channel catfish.
 Most fishing waters are small and often difficult to get to.
 If you want to experience the islands and catch fish in the process, a guide is a very practical way to go about it.
 Here, you can fish for largemouth bass, smallmouth bass, peacock bass, channel catfish, rainbow trout, bluegill and tilapia in local lakes, rivers, ponds and streams.

 Major Hawaii Lakes & Species